rubin55/website/_posts/2023-12-31-reflecting-on-my-2023.md

 slowly reverted to their previous somewhat crooked stance.

 I went to the orthodontist and started a program with Invisalign braces that I still have today.
 I think I will be "done" just before summer '24.

 The results are pretty dramatic and I'm very happy so far.
 Just one tooth still has to come down a little and then everything is straight again.

-I'm also happy that my adventures with braces this year inspired a few colleagues at work to do the same!
-Yay for greath dental health.
+I'm also happy that my adventures with braces this year inspired a colleague (or maybe two) at work to do the same!
+Yay for great dental health.

 ### Financial security